 Reporting optimistic and encouraging facts during a pandemic period may seem utopian or even indecent.
 And yet, beautiful stories can also arise from extreme situations.
-People are capable of the best, and this is what the team and students of the Excelia La Rochelle Group have demonstrated, together with the Creative Tourism Network®.
+People are capable of the best, and this is what the team and students of the Excelia La Rochelle Group – the first French school of tourism to have obtained the UNWTO.TedQual certification for all of its courses since 2009 – have demonstrated, together with the Creative Tourism Network®.
 This international organization was in charge of conducting a two-day seminar on Creative Tourism Management.
 Initially planned in face-to-face and with an interactive format, the seminar has urgently been redesigned to be run remotely.

 Reformatting, in just a few hours, contents intended to generate the active participation, exchanges, and co-creation of the thirty-six students of the Bachelor in Tourism and Hospitality, now spread across the globe, was certainly not an easy task.
 But the challenge has been largely overcome, thanks to the expertise and responsiveness of the Excelia-Group management and academic teams – including of course the key role of its IT department – but also thanks to the great adaptability and proactivity of the students.